E-invoicing compliance and regulatory updates - Peru

 B2B Mandatory From 2022

-Buyer requirement: Buyers must receive e-invoices from the supplier that have been processed by a PSE and validated by SUNAT.
+Buyer requirement: Buyers must receive e-invoices from the supplier that have been validated by SUNAT.

 Archiving requirement: Invoices must be stored electronically for five years.